Targeted digital surveillance: Authentication bypass

 Bug search

-Before entering a password in a room where a hidden camera may be present, you can search the room using appropriate techniques and tools to locate and possibly remove such a camera.
+Before entering a password in a room where covert video surveillance devices may be present, you can conduct a bug search to locate such devices and eventually remove them.

 Digital best practices